Encoding Musical Style with Transformer Autoencoders: Experimental Results

 \subsubsection{Performance Autoencoder}

-In this experiment, we test whether the performance autoencoder can successfully interpolate between different performances.
+We test whether the performance autoencoder can successfully interpolate between different input performances.
 First, we sample 1000 performances from the \dataset test set (100 for MAESTRO, due to its smaller size), and split this dataset in half.
-The first half we reserve for the original starting performance, which we call ``performance A", and the other half we reserve for the end performance, denoted as ``performance B." Then we use the performance encoder to encode performance A into its compressed representation $z_A$, and do the same for performance B to obtain $z_B$.
+The first half we reserve for the original starting performance, which we call ``performance A", and the other half we reserve for the end performance, denoted as ``performance B." Then we use the performance encoder to embed performance A into $z_A$, and do the same for performance B to obtain $z_B$.
 For a range $\alpha \in [0, 0.125, \ldots, 0.875, 1.0]$, we sample a new performance $\text{perf}_{\text{new}}$ that results from decoding $\alpha \cdot z_A + (1 - \alpha) \cdot z_B$.
-We observe how the OA (averaged across all features) defined in Section~\ref{metric} changes between this newly interpolated performance $\text{perf}_{\text{new}}$ and performances \{A, B\}.
+We observe how the $\textrm{OA}_{\textrm{avg}}$ (averaged across all features) defined in Section~\ref{metric} changes between this newly interpolated performance $\text{perf}_{\text{new}}$ and performances \{A, B\}.

 Specifically, we compute the similarity metric between each input performance A and interpolated sample $\text{perf}_{\text{new}}$ for all 500 samples, and compute the same pairwise similarity for each performance B. We then compute the normalized distance between each interpolated sample and the corresponding performance A or B, which we denote as: $\texttt{rel\_distance(perf A)} = 1 - \frac{\texttt{OA\_A}}{\texttt{OA\_A + OA\_B}}$, where the OA is averaged across all features.
 We average this distance across all elements in the set and find in Figure~\ref{fig:interp_dist} that the relative distance between performance A slowly increases as we increase $\alpha$ from 0 to 1, as expected.
 We note that it is not possible to conduct this interpolation study with non-aggregated baselines, as we cannot interpolate across variable-length embeddings.
-We find that a similar trend holds for MAESTRO as in Figure 3(a).
+We find that a similar trend holds for MAESTRO as in Figure~\ref{fig:interp_dist_mel}(a).